Millennials tend to get a bad reputation for work ethic, money management, and common sense.

 It’s all so clear to me now why Millennials emphasize “following their passion,” and “doing meaningful work,” even if they haven’t put in their dues.
 The data from hundreds of thousands of well-educated, technology-savvy Millennials from all over the country does not lie!

-DELUSIONAL OR WISE?
+ARE MILLENNIALS DELUSIONAL OR WISE?

 Perhaps these Millennials aren’t delusional.
 I used to think hard work was the main ingredient for financial success.
 Now I believe hard work plus rich parents equals success!